Bio: About Me

 Why does this blog exist?

-The Confessing Millennial exists to bridge the gap between millennials and the Church by providing media resources and material, in the hopes of raising up a generation of leaders in apostolic gospel message of Jesus Christ.
-This includes not only this blog, but the resources shared on the Facebook page and an upcoming podcast.
+This blog exists to bridge the gap between millennials and the Christian faith by sharing media resources and material, in the hopes of encouraging this generation in the apostolic gospel message of Jesus Christ.
+This includes not only this blog, but the resources shared on the Facebook page, Twitter feed, etc..

 Who is this blog for?